Skip to content

 Now that you've explored some of the shortcuts provided by DRF, let's delve into creating an endpoint for the album model using a plain Serializer, without relying heavily on shortcuts.

 Let's start by the urls part.
-We gonna need to add the new route to our music.urls.py.
+We're going to need to add the new route to our music.urls.py.
 Now it should look like this.

 from django.urls import path, include